208 RETAIL MERCHANDISING TERMS

 Art

-The visual artwork used for retail advertising and display graphics, also called artwork.
+The visual artwork (typically digital) used for retail advertising and display graphics, also called artwork.

 Assortment Planning